keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 - [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)/[Jaeger](https://www.jaegertracing.io):
   The deployment traces are gathered by the OpenTelemetry Collector and forwarded to Jaeger, where we can view the generated traces.
+- [Prometheus](https://prometheus.io): Provides monitoring data for the application.

+Note that for this blog post, we are assuming that these tools are already installed on the Kubernetes cluster, as going through the installation of each of those would exceed the scope of this blog post.

 ## Setting up the Environment